Legal development

 Current Schedule for Inclusion

-Under the current NDX index methodology, new constituents are typically added to the NDX at the time of the annual reconstitution, which occurs in December of each year, if they have been publicly traded for a "seasoning period" of at least three months.
+Prior to these changes, under the existing NDX index methodology, new constituents are typically added to the NDX at the time of the annual reconstitution, which occurs in December of each year, if they have been publicly traded for a "seasoning period" of at least three months.
 This feature of the rules means that there could be a significant delay before a major company that has recently completed an IPO and listed on Nasdaq is added to the NDX, even if investors want or expect exposure to that company in order to reflect the then-current characteristics of Nasdaq activity.
 If one or more of these anticipated IPOs occurs, and the issuer lists on Nasdaq, it could take some time before the company is included in the NDX, even if its market capitalization and trading volume would exceed that of many current NDX constituents.

-Proposed Fast Entry Rule
+New Fast Entry Rule

-Additional Proposed Methodology Revisions
+Additional Methodology Revisions

-• To evaluate a company's entire market capitalization, including both listed and unlisted shares, for purposes of index eligibility and ranking.
+a.
+To evaluate a company's entire market capitalization, including both listed and unlisted shares, for purposes of index eligibility and ranking.

 The details relating to these proposals may be found in the linked page set forth above.